The liver-specific proteome

 Transporter proteins allow natural chemicals or drugs to enter cells or, in some cases, acts to keep them out and may account for discrepancies in the way drugs such as antidepressants, anticonvulsants, and chemotherapy agents work in different people.
 Examples of transporters include ABCB11, SLC2A2 and SLCO1B3.

-There are 121 group enriched genes expressed in the liver.
-Group enriched genes are defined as genes showing a 5-fold higher average level of mRNA expression in a group of 2-7 tissues, including liver, compared to all other tissues.
+There are 177 group enriched genes expressed in liver.
+Group enriched genes are defined as genes showing a 4-fold higher average level of mRNA expression in a group of 2-5 tissues, including liver, compared to all other tissues.

-In order to illustrate the relation of liver tissue to other tissue types, a network plot was generated, displaying the number of genes shared between different tissue types.
+In order to illustrate the relation of liver tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.